yduf/yduf.github.io/_posts/2022-09-19-climate-wargame.md

 ---
 published: true
 title: Wargames
-tags: climate-war science movie games
+tags: climate-war science movie games computer
 ---
 > A strange game.
 The only winning move is not to play.
 How about a nice game of chess? - [Joshua](https://www.quotes.net/movies/wargames_12413)